FAU Receives Gift to Establish Georgina Dieter Dennis Vocal Scholarship Fund

 "We are so thankful for this funding," said Rebecca Lautar, chair of FAU's department of music.
 "To date, the scholarship fund has helped so many students pursue a vocal major.
 We look forward to helping many more."

 Georgina Dieter Dennis, who passed away in 2006, had a storied music career, starting at the age of 12 when she won the New York Music Week Association Junior Bronze Medal.
 She was awarded a scholarship to the Institute of Musical Arts of the Juilliard Foundation and later sang with the National Opera Association.
 She made her debut at New York's Town Hall in 1937 and then went on to Canada to sing with the Civic Music Light Opera Company and back to the States to New York's Erlanger Theater and the Majestic.
 Dennis sang in every state in the Union during World War II and presented programs with James Victor's Band for the USO.

 Dennis knew she was fortunate to have training and opportunities from an early age.
 She wanted to provide opportunities for others and so established the Georgina Dieter Dennis Foundation prior to her passing.
-This is the first year for the Vocal Scholarship Fund, which will be administered by the host schools.
-To receive a scholarship, the student must be a resident of the State of Florida and must maintain a B average.

 For more information about FAU's music program, call the music department at 561-297-3810.

 Photo: (left to right) Elias Porras, trustee for the Georgina Dieter Dennis Fund; Patricia Fleitas, director of vocal studies; Heather Coltman, dean of FAU's Dorothy F. Schmidt College of Arts and Letters; Ronald Schagrin, trustee for the Georgina Dieter Dennis Fund; Rebecca Lautar, chair of FAU's department of music